floalex/buildingapplicationsMVC/musicstore/express-backbone-projectsetup.md

 * Reorganize your JavaScript includes:
   - application, models, collections, views, App.albums creation, router
 * In the "albums/new" route, add the albums data output in the response.render call.

+* Add edit and delete button in index page.
+Create backbone views for both functions
+  - remember to pass in id to edit album method
+  - make sure the edit form method matched the backend method created previously
+  - implement "back" button with href=# for history.back() to work

 # 7. Adding a Cart
 * Create a sample, static cart view